faisal-shohag/L2-A1/README.md

 ## 1. Interfaces vs Types in TypeScript

-Okay, so TypeScript have two ways to make shapes for our data: **interfaces** and **types**.
+TypeScript have two ways to make shapes for our data: **interfaces** and **types**.
 They look same but they different in some ways.
 Let me explain like I talk to my friend.

 ### What is Interface?
 Interface is like a rule for how something should look.
 For example, if I make a `Person`, I can say it must have a name and age.
 Like this: